 Water Damage is Not Covered by Homeowners Insurance

-Water Damage Los Angeles can be a costly issue, and often times, it’s not covered by homeowners’ insurance.
+Water damage can be a costly issue, and often times, it’s not covered by homeowners’ insurance.
 It can happen suddenly, such as with a burst pipe, or over time, such as with clogged gutters and drainage problems.

 It can spread toxic mold spores, ruin appliances and furniture, create safety hazards, and cause structural damage.
 This is why preventing it is important.